PULL DOWN A MENU AT THE TOP FOR MORE FUN STUFF!

 Marvin has acted in local community theater plays to raise money for various charities.
 He has also had parts in movies.
 For many summers he directed plays at a children's summer camp.
 He has paid "Meet the Author" visits to many schools, and he has given presentations to students and teachers at colleges and educational conferences in the United States, South America, Europe, Israel, China, and Japan.

 The Terbans live in New York City across from a park and have two children and two grandchildren.
-Marvin loves to be a teacher and an author, read, take long walks in Central Park, go to movies and shows, travel to places around the world, and best of all, spend time with his family.
+His grandchildren live in the country and have a dog named Nacho and two pet pigs in their backyard named Pickles and Eileen.
+Marvin loves to be a teacher and an author, read, take walks in Central Park, go to movies and shows, travel to places around the world, meet his readers at school visits, and best of all, spend time with his family and friends.